Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Notation, definitions and the Lax matrices and

-The non-Abelian hierarchy of maps $\mathcal{D}$ was firstly considered in \cite{Doliwa_2013,Doliwa_2014} were it was also considered as a periodic reduction of the non-Abelian Hirota-Miwa system \cite{Nimmo:2006}.
+The non-Abelian hierarchy of maps $\mathcal{D}$ was firstly considered in \cite{Doliwa_2013,Doliwa_2014}, where it was also considered as a periodic reduction of the non-Abelian Hirota-Miwa system \cite{Nimmo:2006}.
 Furthermore, in \cite{Doliwa_2014} it was shown that the hierarchy of companion maps of $\mathcal{D}$, defines the hierarchy of $H^B_{III}$ Yang-Baxter maps.
-Also in vertex variables, $\mathcal{D}$ defines either the lattice-modified or the lattice-Schwarzian Gel'fand-Dikii hierarchy.
-The Lax matrix associated with $\mathcal{D}$ was introduced in \cite{Doliwa_2013,Doliwa_2014} and reads
+In vertex variables, $\mathcal{D}$ defines either the lattice-modified or the lattice-Schwarzian Gel'fand-Dikii hierarchy.